-Proposals for minerals and waste development within the National Forest outside of the Charnwood Forest area will be granted where proposals reflect the National Forest Strategy by making provision for the planting of woodlands, habitat creation, the creation of new leisure and tourism facilities and/or for public access.
+Planning permission will be granted for minerals and waste development within the National Forest where proposals reflect the National Forest Strategy by making provision for the planting of woodlands, habitat creation, the creation of new leisure and tourism facilities and/or for public access, in accordance with the Planting Guidelines as set out in the National Forest Company's Guide for Developers and Planners, and are designed to reflect the character of The National Forest as set out in the National Forest Company's Design Charter.

-Proposals for minerals and waste development within Strategic River Corridors will be granted where proposals include measures to protect and enhance:
+Planning permission will be granted for minerals and waste development within Strategic River Corridors where proposals include measures to protect and enhance:

-(a) their capacity to function as natural floodplains;

-(b) their linear continuity in the interests of biodiversity; and

-(c) the form, local character and distinctiveness of the natural, historic and built environment.
+- (a) the capacity of the river corridor to function as a natural floodplain; - (b) the habitat connectivity, habitat quality, function and viability of the river wildlife corridor; and - (c) the form, local character and distinctiveness of the natural, historic and built environment.